MathManuelHinz/chrono/documentation/chrono-tutorial.md

 # Chrono guide

 Welcome to the Chrono guide!
-You will learn how to setup Chrono and how to use it in no time!
+You will learn how to setup and use Chrono it in no time!
 While Chrono may seem scary at first, I hope most will feel right at home quite quickly.

 ## Setting up chrono